-In this day and age, it’s critical that we start making decisions and taking actions to curb our impact on the planet’s climate.
-Weddings are naturally large and expensive events, and in many cases a preparation for a future generation – but what kind of future will there be for our children?
+In this day and age, it’s critical we start taking actions to curb our impact on the planet’s climate.
+Weddings are large and expensive events, and in many cases a preparation for a future generation – but what kind of future will there be for our children?

-So we’ve put together a comprehensive guide featuring images, advice and opinions from real eco-conscious wedding suppliers for you to get your green fingers around.
+So we’ve put together a comprehensive guide featuring advice from eco-conscious wedding suppliers for you to get your green fingers around.

-We encourage you to take the following ideas piecemeal, utilise as many or as few as you want and you are doing a favour for the future.
+No step is too small.
+Even if you just want to save a little and use recycled wedding invites, that’s a positive step.
+We encourage you to take the following ideas piecemeal.
+Utilise as many or as few as you want and you are doing a favour for the future.

-And on the ‘flip side’ of the coin, if you are wanting an environmentally conscious wedding, don’t feel like you have to have a hand fasting, hold your big day on a farm and get your guests to all camp for the night – these examples are purely aesthetic choices that some brides and grooms have made, which suit the look and feel of a ‘green’ wedding, but actually don’t make a huge impact on your carbon footprint.
+On the other hand, if you want an environmentally conscious wedding, don’t feel like you have to hire a farm, hold a hand fasting, and get your guests to all camp for the night.
+These are aesthetic choices that some brides and grooms make.
+They suit the look and feel of a “green” wedding, but don’t make a huge impact on your carbon footprint.

 You can still hold your wedding in a hotel or country house as most couples do, and still have an eco-wedding.